FabianIAM12/neighborhood/README.md

 * npm start

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser

 ## Main Project requirements
 ### Application Functionality